wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/250224_Hercules_GR-I11/index.md

 It is worth noting here that Shimano Di2 brifters are capable of controlling their Steps motors and this is a wonderful setup used for example by Giant on their also somewhat ill-fated but way more competently executed Revolt E+.
 Alas, this would have driven the already high-ish price tag of 4499€ (later 4899€) only higher.

 The most egregious sin however is the frame.
-Many E-bike frames have infamously little thought given to rider position and equipping the already somewhat low effort Edison frame with drop-bars yields disaster.
+Many E-bike frames have infamously little thought given to rider position and equipping the already somewhat low effort Edison frame with dropbars yields disaster.
 610mm effective toptube length *in the smallest size*.
 This by the way, barely scales, it just stays the same throughout the small sizes eventually growing to a generous 625mm in the largest size.
 Stack is massive, especially coupled with the Zecure stem adding another 50mm or so to the 625mm+ already present.
 A woefully ill-fitting geometry except for the tallest of people.
 ![Geometry table of the bike](images/Geometry.png)
 Did I mention it comes as a wave frame yet?
 ![The Edison GR I-11 with a wave frame](images/GR-I11_Wave.png)